 No. Windows 7 will continue to run and operate just as it always has, just without those updates you’re used to.

 We know you’ve been avoiding it, but it’s time to either upgrade your current PC to Windows 10 (assuming compatibility), or purchase a new device with Windows 10 installed.
-Remember, continuing to use your Windows 7 PC after The Date will expose you to online risks like malware and viruses.
+Remember, continuing to use your Windows 7 PC after The Date exposes you to online risks like malware and viruses.
 Velocity Micro offers a variety of custom PC options for both home and business.
 Our team is happy to talk you through needs to find the right system for you.

 Wait, can’t I upgrade to Windows 10 for free?